NamsyJay/Installing-Prometheus-Grafana-on-Linux/README.md

 10) Verify that Prometheus is successfully installed using the below command:
     `prometheus --version`

-## How to Configure Prometheus as a Service
+## How To Configure Prometheus As A Service
 Although Prometheus can be started and stopped from the command line, it is more convenient to run it as a service using the systemctl utility.
 This allows it to run in the background.

 Before Prometheus can monitor any external systems, additional configuration details must be added to the prometheus.yml file.
 However, Prometheus is already configured to monitor itself, allowing for a quick sanity test.
 To configure Prometheus, follow the steps below.